Meet the 2025 Guest Authors

 • Kenneth Nowling

-Kenneth Nowling is a best-selling author, seasoned producer, and veteran television executive with over 30 years of experience in film and TV production.
-He began his career in 1992 as a production assistant and rose through the ranks to help bring major stories to life on screen.
+Kenneth Nowling is a best-selling author, producer, and veteran television executive with over 30 years of experience in film and TV production.
+He began his career in 1992 as a production assistant and rose through the ranks to bring major stories to life on screen.
 Now a full-time writer, Kenneth brings his cinematic instincts to the page, captivating readers with acclaimed Young Adult fiction and gripping Crime & Suspense novels.
 His debut, Havana Nights, blends high-stakes drama with atmospheric storytelling.
 Across every medium, Kenneth crafts immersive stories that entertain, challenge, and leave a lasting impression.

 • Kristina Ten